Standing alone on the summit of Gothics leaves a person with a feeling of awe as to how big and beautiful our Adirondack Mountain Ranges are.

 The Adirondack Region is the destination of choice among serious and laid back adventurers.
-It's a place to cast away and drift toward new experiences, like biking along wine trails, or setting a course for a remote campsite attainable only by canoe, the sweat of your brow and the fire in your heart.
+It's a place to discover new experiences, like dog sledding over a frozen lake, or trying out Nordic skating for the first time.

 Of course, as a place you can visit in every season, you, our modern adventurer, need to know what's on offer.
 Here's what's up: the Adirondacks are home to an incredibly diverse arts scene, celebrated museums that sprawl across acres, tucked away like little pockets of treasure, as well as drive-worthy events and limitless opportunities for outdoor recreation.

 Adirondack Arts: Museums to Music